univention/e2e-tests/README.md

 ### Requirements

 Make sure to have a recent Python interpreter.
-We only verify that the one in the container image works, the other versions are best-effort only.
+We only verify that the one in the container image (atm, 3.12.3) works, the other versions are best-effort only.

 Make sure to have `pipenv` available, see <https://pipenv.pypa.io/en/latest/>.